Problems With Your Immune System Leads to Hashimoto’s Flare-Ups

 Changing your diet has the potential to send positive signals to your hormones, brain, and gut, which can then act to change immune function as well as inflammatory pathways in the body.

 Think of the food that you put into your body as information.

-You want that information to tell your immune system to reduce inflammation and to stop attacking your thyroid gland.
+You want that information to tell your immune system to reduce inflammation and stop attacking your thyroid gland.

 You do not want that information to tell your immune system to flare up, cause inflammation, or damage your thyroid.

 You can read more about the various types of diets that actually are helpful for those with Hashimoto’s here.

 Any type of stress perceived by your body can result in a flare-up of Hashimoto’s but the two that I want to focus on here include: